Customer Service and Sales Tips for Automotive Salespeople

 Vehicle Protection Structures (VPS) is the leading provider of these types of protective structures, pioneering the best practices in hail, heat and UV protection for automotive facilities and similar markets.
 Whether the project is small or large, VPS can customize a solution to meet the requirements of your dealership.

 Automotive sales are enough of a challenge without the added impact of inclement weather.
-If you or your dealership are interested in learning more about how to protect your vehicles from hail, heat and UV, contact us for more information and a free quote.
+If your dealership or auto assembly plant is interested in learning more about how to protect your vehicles from hail, heat and UV, contact us for more information and a free quote.